boztalay/HandAndFoot/README.md

-# HandAndFootBackend
+# HandAndFoot
-The backend for Hand and Foot
+An iOS app and Flask backend to remotely play the card game Hand and Foot